Law firms Allen & Overy and Shearman & Sterling are set to merge, creating a massive new competitor in the legal industry.

 The firms referred to the combination as a merger, rather than an acquisition by Allen & Overy.
 They have not determined who will lead the combined firm, they said, adding that leadership will be shared by officials from each firm.

 Allen & Overy is by far the larger of the two firms, with more than 3,000 lawyers around the globe.
 It brought in nearly $2.7 billion in gross revenue last year and more than $2.4 million in profits per equity partner, according to data from the American Lawyer.

 Shearman had more than 700 lawyers last year, per the American Lawyer data.
-The firm tallied more than $1 billion in gross revenue over the year and roughly $2.5 million in profits per equity partner.
+The firm tallied more than $1 billion in gross revenue over the year and more than $3 million in profits per equity partner.

 To contact the reporter on this story: